A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 Limit Excess Dairy Consumption

 Even though dairy products are a great source of calcium and protein, consuming excessive amounts after a hysterectomy may contribute to inflammation and digestive discomfort.
-Opt for low-fat or non-dairy alternatives if you have difficulty tolerating dairy, and be mindful of your overall intake to support optimal healing.
+If you have difficulty tolerating dairy, opt for low-fat or non-dairy alternatives, and be mindful of your overall intake to support optimal healing.

 Reduce Intake of High-Saturated Fat Meat and Cheese